craftercms/docs/source/.new-ia/security/index.rst

 Security
 ========

-In this section you'll find links to Crafter CMS security processes, policies and advisories.
+In this section you'll find links to CrafterCMS security processes, policies and advisories.

 .. toctree::
    :maxdepth: 2